Sexual Misconduct and Other Forms of Power-Based Personal Violence

 Responsible Employees for Title IX Reporting

-Responsible employees are required to report possible violations of this policy to the Title IX Coordinator, including all relevant details about the alleged sexual misconduct, so that the University can take steps to investigate the matter promptly and resolve it fairly.
+Responsible employees are required to report possible violations of this policy to the Title IX Coordinator, Title IX Compliance Manager, or EAD staff, including all relevant details about the alleged sexual misconduct, so that the University can take steps to investigate the matter promptly and resolve it fairly.
 Conversations with responsible employees are otherwise kept private to the extent possible and are only disclosed to those with a need or right to know.

-Before a responsible employee receives any information from a victim, the employee will seek to confirm that the victim understands the employee’s reporting obligations and, if the victim wants to maintain confidentiality, will direct the victim to one of the confidential resources outlined above.
+Before a responsible employee receives any information from a victim, the employee should seek to confirm that the victim understands the employee’s reporting obligations and, if the victim wants to maintain confidentiality, will direct the victim to one of the confidential resources noted above.

 If the victim wants to tell a responsible employee what happened but does not want the complaint investigated or the victim’s name disclosed, the employee will tell the victim that the University will consider the request, but cannot guarantee that the University will be able to honor it.
 In reporting the details of an incident to the Title IX Coordinator, the responsible employee will also inform the Title IX Coordinator of the victim’s request for confidentiality.

-Responsible employees will not pressure a victim to request confidentiality or make a full report.
+Responsible employees will not pressure a victim either to request confidentiality or make a full report.